 (d) An injury to a resident which may require treatment by a health care practitioner, or an event such as a fall which could subsequently require treatment;

-(e) Abuseof a resident;
+(e) Abuse, neglect, or financial exploitation of a resident;

 (f) An error or omission in medication or treatment which may result in harm to the resident; or

-An emergency situation or natural disaster.
+(g) An emergency situation or natural disaster.

-[(36)] (40) "Informal dispute resolution (IDR)" means an informal process that provides a licensee the opportunity to question the Department about deficiencies cited on a recent inspection.
+[(36)] (40) "Informal dispute resolution (IDR)" means an informal process that provides an assisted living program the opportunity to dispute one or more deficiencies cited in a written statement of deficiencies issued by the Department.

 [(37)] (41) "Instrumental activities of daily living" means home management skills, such as shopping for food and personal items, preparing meals, or handling money.